nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters command to read total earnings and total money owed.
+1. User enters command to read total earnings and total amount owed by the students.
-1. System displays total earnings and total money owed to the user.
+1. System displays total earnings and total amount owed to the user.

    Use case ends.